caraml-dev/turing/docs/how-to/create-a-router/configure-ensembler.md

 **Min/Max Replicas**: Min/max number of replicas for your ensembler.
 Scaling of the ensembler based on traffic volume will be automatically done for you.

-Optionally, modify the autoscaling policy on the enricher.
+Optionally, modify the autoscaling policy on the ensembler.

 ![](../../.gitbook/assets/autoscaling_policy_panel.png)